Simulation-based cosmological inference from optically-selected galaxy clusters with $\texttt{Capish}$: Validation

 \subsection{Cosmological analysis with external simulated datasets}

-As a final validation, we apply our trained posterior generator to the \textit{Euclid} Flagship simulation \citep{Euclid2025flagship}\footnote{\url{https://cosmohub.pic.es}}.
-Flagship is a large-scale mock galaxy catalogue designed to support the scientific exploitation of ESA’s \textit{Euclid} mission.
+As a final validation, we apply our trained posterior generator to the \textit{Euclid} Flagship simulation \citep{Euclid2025flagship}\footnote{Publicly available at \url{https://cosmohub.pic.es}}.
+Flagship is a large-scale mock galaxy catalog designed to support the scientific exploitation of ESA’s \textit{Euclid} mission.
 The simulation was run using the \texttt{PKDGRAV3} code \citep{Potter2017PKDG} under a flat-$\Lambda$CDM cosmology, with cosmological parameters close to those inferred by \citet{ade2016planck}.
 A light cone extending to $z = 3$ was generated on the fly, covering one octant of the sky (approximately $5{,}157$ deg$^2$).
 Dark matter halos were identified using the \texttt{rockstar} algorithm \citep{Behroozi2013rockstar}.
-From these halos, we construct a Flagship-based cluster catalogue by assigning optical richnesses $\lambda_{\rm obs}$ using the fiducial parameters listed in \tabreff{tab:default_capish} for the cluster mass–richness relation in \eqreff{eq:powerlaw_richness}.
-Lensing masses $m_{\rm WL}$ are generated without scatter, with stochasticity applied only at the stacked level when constructing the cluster count and lensing mass matrices. \figreff{fig:mcmc_flagship} (right panel) shows the posterior distributions for the cosmological parameters $(\Omega_m, \sigma_8)$ obtained with our SBI framework using three different data vectors: (i) a noiseless data vector, (ii) a single \capish simulation, and (iii) the Flagship simulation with \capish-like richnesses.
+From these halos with true masses $m_{\rm halo}$ and true redshift $z_{\rm halo}$, we construct a cluster catalog by assigning an observed richness $\lambda_{\rm obs}$ to each Flagship halo using \eqreff{eq:powerlaw_richness} and the fiducial parameters listed in \tabreff{tab:default_capish}.
+Individual lensing masses $m_{\rm WL}$ are taken to be equal to the halo masses $m_{\rm halo}$, with stochasticity applied only at the stacked level through \eqreff{eq:sigma_wl_stack}, when constructing the stacked lensing mass matrices.
+Figure \ref{fig:mcmc_flagship} (right panel) shows the posterior distributions for the cosmological parameters $(\Omega_m, \sigma_8)$ obtained with our SBI framework using three different data vectors: (i) a noiseless data vector, (ii) a single \capish simulation, and (iii) the Flagship simulation with \capish-like richnesses.
 In the case of the single \capish realization, the posterior is slightly shifted, primarily due to statistical noise in the data.
-For the SBI applied to the Flagship catalogue when using the \citet{Tinker_2010} [TK10], we find a good agreement with the fiducial cosmology for the marginalized posteriors, but still with a $\sim 2\sigma$ tension in the $\Omega_m,\sigma_8$ plane.
-This residual tension can be attributed to the fact that we performed our training assuming the \citet{Tinker_2010} halo mass function, which is different from the effective mass function measured in the Flagship simulation \citep{Euclid2025flagship}, whose underlying halo mass function was found to be closer to the \citet{Tinker2008hmf} [TK08] implementation (see Appendix \ref{app:flagship_comparison}).
-We repeat the training this time using the TK08 halo mass function, which enables us to recover the good cosmological parameters with no significant tension (below $1\sigma$).
-In practice, the underlying halo mass function is unknown, such as incorporating additional nuisance parameters in the training, accounting for uncertainties in the halo mass function calibration \citep{Wu2010uncertainties,Cunha2010hmf,Artis2021hmfcalibration} could help mitigate this discrepancy.
+For the SBI applied to the Flagship catalog when using the \citet{Tinker_2010} [TK10], we find a good agreement with the fiducial cosmology for the marginalized posteriors, but still with a $\sim 2\sigma$ tension in the $\Omega_m,\sigma_8$ plane.
+This residual tension can be attributed to the fact that we performed our training assuming the \citet{Tinker_2010} halo mass function, which is different from the effective mass function measured in the Flagship simulation \citep{Euclid2025flagship}, whose underlying halo mass function was found to be closer to the \citet{Tinker2008hmf} [TK08] implementation (see Appendix \ref{app:flagship_comparison} and the right panel of Fig. \ref{fig:coverage_plot_restricted}).
+We repeat the training this time using the TK08 halo mass function, which enables us to recover the good cosmological parameters with no significant tension (below $1\sigma$; see the right panel of Fig. \ref{fig:mcmc_flagship}).
+In practice, the underlying Flagship halo mass function is unknown and thus may differ from TK08 or TK10.
+Incorporating additional nuisance parameters in the training (denoting any possible deviation from TK08 or TK10) with appropriated priors could help mitigate this discrepancy \citep{Wu2010uncertainties,Cunha2010hmf,Abbott2020DESCL,Artis2021hmfcalibration}.